waviousllc/wav-lpddr-hw/docs/source/software.rst

 #.
 Move ITCM image to ITCM address ``0x10000``.
 #.
 Move DTCM image to DTCM address ``0x50000``.
 #.
 Enable MCU by setting ``FETCH_EN=0x1`` within ``WAV_MCU__MCUTOP__CFG``.
 #.
-Wait until mesage SW-ready is received.
+Wait until mesage ``Message Interface Ready Response`` is received.
 #.
-If desired, send SW-version-req message and wait for MCU to report SW-version-rsp.
+If desired, send ``Firmware/HW Version Request`` message and wait for MCU to respond.
 #.
-Send BOOT-start message to MCU.
+Send ``MCU Boot Request`` message to MCU.
 #.
-Wait till Boot-done message is received.
+Wait till ``MCU Boot Response`` message is received.

+Note, with current version of Firmware, MCU is performing boot automatically and messaging is not supported.